teivanov/axway-open-docs/content/en/docs/apim_installation/apiportal_install/install_dependencies.md

    sudo systemctl restart httpd24-httpd systemctl status httpd24-httpd
    ```

-### Upgrade PHP

-If you already have PHP 5.4 or earlier and API Portal 7.7 or earlier installed, you cannot uninstall the old PHP version due to a dependency in API Portal.
-Perform the steps in [Install PHP on RHEL7](#install-php-on-rhel7) and leave the old PHP version installed.
-If there is already a symbolic link to the old PHP version, update it with the new location of PHP (for example, using `ln -sf` instead of `ln -s`).

 ## Install dependencies from community repository EPEL with Remi for RHEL 8 and CentOS 7/8